 Here are some good jackets to try:

 Last year I got my daughter a Snozu jacket from Costco, pictured above.
-(There are also some available from Amazon.)
+(There are also some available on Amazon.)
 They squish down into almost nothing, so they’re perfect for the car.
 This year’s version has a thin layer of fleece inside, but still works well in the car.

 People at car-seat.org also love the Patagonia Puffball.